 Small companies normally have to pay any corporation tax due within 9 months and one day after the end of the accounting period.

-Can a UK company get a tax refund?
+Can a UK company get a corporation tax refund?

 A company can receive a tax refund if it has made a taxable loss in the current year but made a taxable profit in the previous 12 month period.

 A company can opt to carry back losses after first offsetting them against other gains or profits in the same period and will receive a refund of some or all of the tax paid in the prior period.

 A company can normally only carry back losses for 12 months and taxable losses not carried back are carried forward to be offset against future profits.

 The government have provided a temporary extension to the loss carry back rules for accounting periods ending between 1 April 2020 and 31 March 2022.
 The carry back period has been extended to three years with losses required to be set against profits of most recent years first before carrying back to earlier years.
 This is an extension of two years.

 Can you pay UK Corporation tax in installments?

 Companies with taxable profits of up to £1.5m are required to pay any corporation tax due within 9 months and one day of the end of the accounting period.

 If the company cannot pay its corporation tax by the due date it will be necessary to contact HMRC as soon as possible to set up a payment plan.
 HMRC may then allow the company to pay in installments.
 The company will have to pay interest on any late payments.